Running JetBrains Rider in WSL 2

 Tags

-Intro Want to run JetBrains Rider in your WSL environment?
+Want to run JetBrains Rider in your WSL environment?
 I recently navigated this process and want to share my insights.
-With WSL2’s support for GUI apps, this is now possible, though not without some hurdles.
-Download Rider EAP Here’s how to start: Download the installation file for the Linux EAP version in Windows.
-Extract the files to using these commands: Launching Rider Launch Rider with the rider.sh script: Troubleshooting Rider didn’t launch for me: I encountered an error related to libXrender.so.1.
-It turns out I was missing some rendering…
+With , this is now possible, though not without some hurdles.
+Here's how to start: Launch Rider with the rider.sh script: Rider didn't launch for me: I encountered an error related to libXrender.so.1.
+It turns out I was missing some rendering packages, which I resolved by installing Nautilus: While Nautilus isn't the direct solution, it installs necessary dependencies.
+Running Rider in WSL2 can be resource-intensive.
+To improve performance, I configured WSL to use more memory: I've had limited success with Gateway…

 Published